Undergraduate Science Research

 Marine Mammal Conservation

 Marine mammals are sentinels of ocean health.
-Learning about diseases that impact them can indicate environmental trends.
 My research combines my interest in marine mammals and anatomy, by examining skulls from stranded marine mammals.
-I have developed a collaboration with California Academy of Sciences in San Francisco, which has one of the largest marine mammal skull collections in the United States.
-We examine skulls, primarily from California sea lions, to observe pathological abnormalities and trauma.
-Additionally, we compare morphometrics among species, age classes and sexes.
-Students learn about the process of preparing specimens.
-They conduct beach surveys, collecting skulls from stranded marine mammals.
+I have started a new collaboration with California Academy of Sciences in San Francisco, which has one of the largest marine mammal skull collections in the United States.
+We will examine skulls, primarily from California sea lions, to observe pathological abnormalities and trauma.
+Additionally, we will compare morphometrics among species, age classes and gender.
+Students will also learn about the process of preparing specimens.
+We will conduct beach surveys, collecting skulls from stranded marine mammals.
 We will prepare specimens both on campus and at Cal Academy.
+During BIO 2990, students will be introduced to this research project, by learning about comparative anatomy.
+They will explore morphometrics on DU's own specimen collection.

 Led by Doreen Gurrola, MS